 34 Dimensions are chosen for Britain.
-Namely: winter wheat area; winter barley area; spring barley area; other cereals area; oilseeds area; peas beans area; potatoes area; sugar beet area; other arable crops area; fodder crops area; fallow area; uncropped area; temporary grass area; permanent grass area; sole rough grazing principle area; top fruit area; outdoor veg area; other male cattle 1 to 2years; other female cattle 1 to 2years; other male cattle over2years; heifers; dairy cows; beef cows; ewes; other sheep; breeding sows*; store pigs*; broilers*; laying flock*; growing pullets*; organic area fully*; EASTING†; NORTHING†; TENANTED_Percentage
+Namely: winter wheat area; winter barley area; spring barley area; other cereals area; oilseeds area; peas beans area; potatoes area; sugar beet area; other arable crops area; fodder crops area; fallow area; uncropped area; temporary grass area; permanent grass area; sole rough grazing principle area; top fruit area; outdoor vegetable area; other male cattle 1 to 2years; other female cattle 1 to 2years; other male cattle over2years; heifers; dairy cows; beef cows; ewes; other sheep; breeding sows*; store pigs*; broilers*; laying flock*; growing pullets*; organic area fully*; EASTING†; NORTHING†; TENANTED_Percentage

 * double (2x) weighted † weighted at 0.6

-Thus farms that are geographically far away, will be matched very closely on all other dimensions.
-And farms which are in close proximity may diverge more in other dimensions.
-Although the closest matches will be chosen in all cases.
+Farms that are geographically far away will be matched very closely on all other dimensions; farms which are in close proximity may diverge more in other dimensions.
+However, note that the closest matches will be chosen in all cases.
 The simplest distance metric (namely Euclidean), on Z-scores (of farms with the enterprise only), was found to be superior to others.
 The method has the capacity to provide farmers with better guidance as to how the management and organisation of their business might be improved.

 DISCUSSION AND CONCLUSIONS:

 This paper has demonstrated a new approach to benchmarking.
 While this has been applied to farms, there is no reason in principle why it should not be applied in other sectors.
-However the need for benchmarking in agriculture is clear for a range of reasons.
-Levels of productivity in UK farming are relatively low, compared with other similar countries, and the rate of productivity increase is low.
-Also, there is dire need to mitigate greenhouse emissions.
-And it is clear, from the Farm Business Survey, that performance varies considerably between different farms.
-Benchmarking is often seen as a means of guiding farmers as to how their businesses may be improved.
-Brexit, and the likely more stringent financial environment that faces farming subsequently, gives an added urgency to the need to increase farm productivity and incomes.
-"Farms like mine" (ie matched to closest-peers) gives a better idea of the key-performance-indicators, from a more relevant peer set, than comparisons with standard farm types.
-Because, for example Specialist COP, would include aggregated farms with a very large range of enterprises, thus biasing the result away from "farms like mine".
-So "farms like mine" (peer sets), as matched here, provide more relevant comparisons.
-Options for future development may be: i) selection of different variables for matching, ii) doing more to understand farmers’ objectives and developing matching around those objectives (be they climate, farm-income, or economic- productivity (eg Total Factor Productivity)), iii) systematic analysis of the weighting criteria for different variables, and iv) finding new technologies or enterprises that might be added in particular circumstances - and then extending matching to encompass these.
+However, the need for benchmarking in agriculture is clear for a range of reasons.
+The rate of productivity increase in the UK is low (Barath and Ferto, 2017) Allowing for uncontrollable farm diversity due to environmental factors such as altitude, soil type and weather, it is clear from the Farm Business Survey that performance varies considerably between similar farms..
+Brexit and a potentially more stringent financial environment gives an added urgency to the need to increase farm productivity and incomes through techniques such as Benchmarking "Farms like mine" (i.e. matched to closest-peers) - gives a better idea to a farm manager – e.g. of key-performance-indicators such as cost per unit weight produced - as the comparison is made to a more relevant peer set: more relevant than is the case for comparisons with standard farm types.
+In the case of General Cropping farms in particular, average figures, from farms with a large range of enterprises, will compromise the usefulness of benchmark comparisons with farmers’ own farm - with "farms like mine".
+These peer sets of more similar farm, as matched here, provide more relevant comparisons.
+Options for future development may be: I) selection of different variables for matching, ii) doing more to understand farmers’ objectives and developing matching around those objectives (be they climate, farm-income, or economic – e.g. Total Factor Productivity), iii) systematic analysis of the weighting criteria for different variables; and iv) finding new technologies or enterprises that might be added in particular circumstances - and then extending matching to encompass these.

 BIBLIOGRAPHY: